avamsykiran/JavaFSD_May2022/03.BackEnd - J2SE/README.md

             UI: hold all the input output related code to interact with the user - Presentation Logic

-            Each layer is expected o have an interface and its implemnetation class.
+            Each layer is expected to have an interface and its implemnetation class.
             Where the interface serves as teh abstraction between two layers.

         Case Study - IncomeStatment